Leeon123/golang-httpflood/README.md

 I used it to take down some gov website so i need to change the random url format( LOL)

-The release will not have any function, just send simple http requestthrough socks5 with socket
+The release will not have any function, just send simple http request through socks5 with socket

 You can copy this source's fucntion to that source.